Degrees Offered

 All students must complete:

-2. a course of study approved by the department or departments of the major, and
+- a program of study approved by the department or departments of the major, and

 In general, no more than 12 hours toward graduation may be earned from among all of the following courses: MSC 140-MSC 147, MSC 150-MSC 151, MSC 175A-MSC 175H, and MSC 183-MSC 185 (repeatable music courses); DCE 128; and elective 100-level courses in health and exercise science.
 However, music majors may count up to 16 hours in these courses toward graduation.
 A cross-listed course may be taken one time for hours toward graduation, unless otherwise specified by the course description, and no more than six hours in LIB courses may count toward graduation.

 All students must earn a minimum cumulative 2.0 grade point average in Wake Forest College and the School of Business.
 Once enrolled at Wake Forest, a student may subsequently count, at most, 30 hours of credit from sources other than Wake Forest programs toward the graduation requirement of 120 hours.
 Students who transfer into Wake Forest must subsequently earn at least 60 hours in Wake Forest programs.
 Except for combined degree curricula, the work of the senior year must consist of courses in Wake Forest programs.
 Any exceptions must be approved by the Committee on Academic Affairs.
-No more than 15 credit hours earned through fully online courses may be applied towards graduation; of these no more than 8 credit hours may be transferred from another institution.
+No more than 15 credit hours earned through fully online courses taken after matriculation at Wake Forest may be applied towards graduation.
+Of these 15 credit hours, no more than 8 credit hours taken at another institution after matriculation at Wake Forest may be transferred for credit.

 Transfer credits will not be used in calculating a student’s GPA.
 This includes affiliate study abroad programs (approved non-Wake Forest programs).
-However, work from other institutions accepted in transfer, along with the grade(s) earned, will be recorded on the transcript.
+However, work from other institutions accepted in transfer will be recorded on the transcript.
 Graduation distinctions will be based solely on the Wake Forest GPA.

 A student graduates under the requirements of the bulletin of the year in which he or she enters.
 However, when a student declares a major or a minor, the requirements for the major or minor that are in effect at the time of declaration will apply.
 Such requirements might not be congruent with those stated in a given bulletin.
 Newly admitted majors to the School of Business, will be assigned a catalog year that will reflect their first full academic year as a major in the School.
 If coursework is not completed within 6 years of entrance, the student must fulfill the requirements for the class in which he or she graduates.